Kinematical asymmetry in the dwarf irregular galaxy WLM and a perturbed halo potential

 A new area that is beginning to be investigated is the asymmetry at the centers of mergers of galaxies.
-A systematic research was done recently by \citep{Jog2006}, in order to understand the lopsidedness of the intensity and luminosity distribution and hence the mass asymmetry within their central few $kpc$ regions of mergers.
-Recently \cite{Ghosh2021} have done a simulation study of lopsided asymmetry generated in a minor merger to investigate the dynamical effect of the minor merger of galaxies on the excitation of lopsidedness.
-The lopsided modes and the central asymmetry that is merger-driven, can play an important role in the dynamical evolution of the central regions, especially on the star formation in it and on the nuclear fueling by outward transporting of the angular momentum.
-Therefore these process can be important in the hierarchical evolution of galaxies \citep{jog2009}.
+A systematic study was recently carried out by \cite{Jog2006}, in order to understand the lopsidedness of the intensity and luminosity distribution and hence the mass asymmetry within their central few $kpc$ regions of mergers.
+Recently \cite{Ghosh2021} did a simulation study of lopsided asymmetry generated in a minor merger to investigate the dynamical effect of the minor merger of galaxies on the excitation of lopsidedness.
+The lopsided modes and the central asymmetry that is merger-driven can play an important role in the dynamical evolution of the central regions, especially with regard to the star formation taking place within it, and on the nuclear fueling by outward transporting of the angular momentum.
+Therefore, these process can be important in the hierarchical evolution of galaxies \citep{jog2009}.

-The kinematical lopsidedness or a $\cos(\phi)$ asymmetry is often also observed in the kinematics of the galaxies and therefore in the velocity fields \citep{sch} and in the rotation curves on two halves of a galactic disk \citep{Swa1999,Sof}.
-A galaxy showing a spatial asymmetry between two sides of the galaxy would naturally show kinematical asymmetry except in the cases of face$-$on galaxies.
-A face$-$on galaxy can show morphological asymmetry but can not show kinematical asymmetry \citep{Jog2000,jog2002,jog2009}.
-But in the past, several papers have made a distinction between the spatial or morphological lopsidedness and kinematical lopsidedness \citep{Swa1999,noor} and have even claimed \citep{korn} that the velocity asymmetry is not always correlated with the morphological asymmetry.
-Dwarf irregulars are the most common type of galaxies in the local universe (see for example \cite{Dale} ).
-These galaxies with extended $HI$ disk distributions allow measurement of rotation curves and hence investigate dark matter halo properties and its shape to large radial distances, beyond the optical disk.
-These kind of galaxies contain a huge reservoir of dark matter halo that dominates over most of disk \citep{GHOSH201838}.
+Kinematical lopsidedness or a $\cos(\phi)$ asymmetry is often also observed in the kinematics of the galaxies and therefore in the velocity fields \citep{sch} and in the rotation curves on two halves of a galactic disk \citep{Swa1999,Sof}.
+A galaxy showing a spatial asymmetry between two sides of the galaxy would naturally show kinematical asymmetry except in the cases of face-on galaxies.
+A face-on galaxy may show morphological asymmetry but not kinematical asymmetry \citep{Jog2000,jog2002,jog2009}.
+However, in the past, a number of authors have made a distinction between the spatial or morphological lopsidedness and kinematical lopsidedness \citep{Swa1999,noor} and have even claimed \citep{korn} that the velocity asymmetry is not always correlated with the morphological asymmetry.

+Dwarf irregulars are the most common type of galaxies in the local universe (see, e.g., \cite{Dale}.
+Such galaxies with extended $HI$ disk distributions allow measurement of rotation curves and hence investigate dark matter halo properties and its shape to large radial distances, beyond the optical disk.
+These types of galaxies contain a huge reservoir of dark matter halo that dominates over most of disk \citep{GHOSH201838}.